candlecorp/wick/codegen/README.md

 # Wasmflow codegen

-This is the official code generation utility for [Wasmflow](https://wasmflow.com) components and providers.
+This is the official code generation utility for [Wasmflow](https://wasmflow.com) components and collections.

 ## Installation